interledger/rafiki/infrastructure/local/peer-setup.md

 The graphql playground is the UI for sending graphql requests to the `backend` services.
 The [graphql playground for the primary Rafiki instance](http://localhost:3001) is on port 3001 on localhost.
-The [graphql playground for the peer instance](http://localhost:4001) is on port 4001.
+The [graphql playground for the secondary instance](http://localhost:4001) is on port 4001.

 ### Create Peers